The WorkCast Studio

 Allows all presenters to communicate via text during the event.
 Presenter Chat is available for all studio users and is not visible to audience members.

-This shows all keep activity that the WorkCast studio manages during an event.
-This helps WorkCast Technical Support identify any problems.
+This shows all activity that the WorkCast studio manages during an event.
+This is used by WorkCast Technical Support and you do not need to view this section.

 'Use Cursor' and 'Show Cursor' can be activated to allow you to interact with your PowerPoint to start videos or animations within the deck not set to autoplay/autostart.